Muetze42/muetzes-echo/README.md

 * /client: Node.js script (bot client)
 * /website: Laravel framework (website)

+### Database
+* Migrations: /website/database/migrations
+* Models: /website/app/Models

 ### Setup
 * Copy .env.example to .env and config
-* Optional: Change the „µ“ for the commands in the Node.js script
 * Change the website/database/seeders/UserSeeder.php and seed Your account or insert it manually in the database
 * You can get Your Twitch id on https://hallo.tools/token
 * See and use the Laravel commands

-### Database
-* Migrations: /website/database/migrations
-* Models: /website/app/Models